fhiso/sources-and-citations/citation-outline.md

 Not all users of citations care about all of these purposes, but enough care about each that a citation standard that does not serve all four purposes is unlikely to be widely accepted.

-The difference in how family history and academic citations indicate relevance and reliability is on way of viewing why academic citation standards like [CSL](https://citationstyles.org/) are inadequate for family history citation needs.
+The difference in how family history and academic citations indicate relevance and reliability is one way of viewing why academic citation standards like [CSL](https://citationstyles.org/) are inadequate for family history citation needs.

 ### Citations with Provenance